ow-mods/owml/Readme.md

 ModBehaviour is a Unity MonoBehaviour.
 Unity will call whichever magic Unity methods are on there, such as Awake, Start, Update and FixedUpdate.
 See the [Unity doc](https://docs.unity3d.com/ScriptReference/MonoBehaviour.html) for more info.

-Your initial logic goes in Awake or Start, called by Unity.
+Your initial logic goes in Start, called by Unity.
 You'll have access to the mod helper at that time.
 Example:

 ~~~~
 public class TestMod : ModBehaviour